-- (1) The annual Work Plan of the EuroHPC Joint Undertaking for the year 2020, adopted by the Governing Board by its Decision No 38/2019 of 10 December 2019, and amended by the Governing Board by its Decision No 39/2019 of 21 December 2019 needs to be amended in order to include the detailed description of the topic addressing quantum simulation to be launched under the research and innovation activities and in order to update the expenditure estimates. - (2) The Executive Director of the EuroHPC Joint Undertaking submitted the amended draft work plan to the Governing Board. - (3) In the interest of legal certainty and clarity, an amended annual Work Plan of the EuroHPC Joint Undertaking for the year 2020 should be adopted by the Governing Board,
+- The amended annual Work Plan of the EuroHPC Joint Undertaking for the year 2020, adopted by the Governing Board by its Decision No 38/2019 of 10 December 2019, and amended by the Governing Board by its Decision No 01/2020 of 10 March 2020 needs to be amended in order to postpone the Call H2020-JTI-EuroHPC-2020-03 to 2021. - 2) The Executive Director of the EuroHPC Joint Undertaking submitted the amended draft work plan to the Governing Board. - 3) In the interest of legal certainty and clarity, an amended annual Work Plan of the EuroHPC Joint Undertaking for the year 2020 should be adopted by the Governing Board,